zenfinity/zenfinity/README.md

 ### Hi! 👋

-Inspiring action by sharing passion for people and nature through compelling and artful data.
+Inspiring discovery by sharing passion for people and nature through compelling and artful data.
 Adept at communicating complex information for a broad audience, and implementing the best technology for a challenge.

 Specialties:
 - Data analysis and visualization